JaimeStill/learning-azure/notes/03-azure-kubernetes-service/02-deploy-to-aks.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: contoso-website # This will be the name of teh deployment.
+  name: contoso-website # This will be the name of the deployment.
 ```

 #### Group Objects in a Deployment